tillns/CIL_project/README.md

 To train a conditional model on the 28x28 star patches, adjust the config.yaml s.t. the variable `conditional`is set to `True` and `model_kind`to `4`.
 Also make sure that the provided data set contains a folder for each category with the corresponding images inside.
-For unconditional training on the 28x28 star patches, set `conditional`is set to `False` and `model_kind`to `3`, and make sure that the provided path to the dat set directly contains the images.
-Th results will be saved in a new folder inside the `checkpoints` directory.
+For unconditional training on the 28x28 star patches, set `conditional` to `False` and `model_kind `to `3`, and make sure that the provided path to the data set directly contains the images.
+The results will be saved in a new folder inside the `checkpoints` directory.

 <a name="generate_complete_images"/>

 ### Generate Complete Images

+Run
+`python create_complete_images.py`
-Use `create_complete_images.py` for one to generate and score images using the save distribution and to find an even better distribution.
+to generate and score images while looping infinitely to find a good distribution.
 Provide the path to a cDCGAN checkpoint as argument `--checkpoint_path` if you wish to use another than the default one.
-Set `--find_good_latents` to `False` if you wish to simply create and score some images.
-If not specified, the module will loop infinitely to find a better distribution.
+Set `--find_good_latents` to `False` if you wish to simply create and score some images without the infinite loop using the saved distribution.

 <a name="vae"/>